 Tryptophan (also called L-tryprophan) is an essential amino acid that acts like a natural mood regulator, since it has the ability to help the body produce and balance certain hormones naturally.

 An important byproduct of tryptophan is 5HTP (5-hyrdoxytryptophan), which works in the brain and central nervous system to boost feelings of well-being, connection and safety.
-It does this by increasing production of one of the body’s main feel-good hormones, serotonin.
-(1) Serotonin is the same calming chemical released when we eat certain comfort foods like carbohydrates, which is why supplementing with tryptophan has been shown to help control appetite and contribute to easier weight loss or maintenance.
+It does this by increasing production of one of the body’s main feel-good hormones: serotonin.
+Serotonin is the same calming chemical released when we eat certain comfort foods like carbohydrates, which is why supplementing with tryptophan has been shown to help control appetite and contribute to easier weight loss or maintenance.

 Serotonin works by transmitting signals between nerve cells and altering brain functions that affect mood states and sleep.
-(2) In fact, supplementing with 5HTP (made from tryptophan) has been shown to lower depression symptoms as well as many prescription medications can.
+In fact, supplementing with 5HTP (made from tryptophan) has been shown to lower depression symptoms as well as many prescription medications can.

 1. Helps Improve Sleep Quality

-4. Reduces Headaches and Migraines
+3. Reduces Headaches and Migraines

 Studies have found that tryptophan depletion worsens pain associated with tension headaches and migraines, plus can cause aggravated nausea and sleep problems experienced by many migraine sufferers.
 Increased brain synthesis of serotonin seems to offer natural relief for headaches and migraine symptoms, including sensitivity to light, indigestion, pain and more.

-How Much Do You Need?
+How Much Tryptophan Do You Need?

 There can be large differences in the actual needs of individuals when it comes to daily tryptophan intake.
 That’s because factors like someone’s age, weight/body composition, level of activity and digestive/intestinal health all affect how much is absorbed and used.

 A benefit of consuming tryptophan from natural food sources is that this can help with absorption and also offer other benefits, such as providing other essential amino acids and healthy fats.
 Research shows that your diet can play a major role in helping you synthesize enough serotonin and controlling your moods, sleep and stress response.

 Doctors now recommend that the best way to obtain tryptophan from your diet and take advantage of its benefits is to vary the sources of proteins and carbohydrates you eat, since this allows for the most serotonin to be produced overall.
-(11)

 One way to make sure you get enough tryptophan and other amino acids in your diet is to aim for having about 20–30 grams of protein with each meal, varying the types of high protein-foods or snacks you eat since different types offer different levels of amino acids.
 Both plant and animal foods provide tryptophan, but in general animal foods are a more concentrated and complete sources of all amino acids/proteins you need.